Latinx-Owned Sustainable Companies to Support During National Hispanic Heritage Month

 Selva Negra

-Founded by Latina designers Kristen Gonzalez and Sam Romero, Selva Negra is your favorite new ethical fashion brand.
+Founded by Latina designers Kristen Gonzalez and Sam Romero, Selva Negra is your new favorite ethical fashion brand.
 The Selva Negra team locally and ethically sources fabrics (including some deadstock fabrics), they mail orders out in zero-waste packaging, they use fabric remnants to make things like scrunchies, and the company donates money to a variety of charities.
 The brand’s offerings include airy dresses, fashion-forward jumpsuits, stylish trousers, reusable face masks, and more.

 Fresa Thrift